lucienyoung/mapping-positioning-ros/README.md

 ```
 rosrun rs_pcl_filter rs_downsample
 ```
 Note that you should record the navigation goal (destination) along with map building for any future retrieval.
-Clicking the record button at your Android human-machine interface allows you enter the recording mode, and you can input specified goal names into the text bar for recording and receive their real-time position and orientation from ROS for updating.
+Clicking the record button at your Android human-machine interface allows you enter the recording mode, and thus you can input specified goal names into the text bar for recording and receive their real-time position and orientation from ROS for updating.
+The relavant details can be find in [blind-navigation-app](https://github.com/lucienyoung/blind-navigation-app.git).

 ### 3.4 Real-time path planning
 For real-time path planning, you can refer to the following repository: